victor6567758/kinetic/README.md

 In this case, the structure typically allows points to be inserted and deleted.
 In principle, this can be approximated by sampling the position of the points at fixed intervals of time and deleting and re-inserting each point into a "static" (traditional) data structure.
-However, such an approach is vulnerable to oversampling or undersampling, depending on what interval of time is used, and can also be wasteful of computational resources.
+However, such an approach is vulnerable to oversampling or under-sampling, depending on what interval of time is used, and can also be wasteful of computational resources.

 Kinetic data structures are frequently used to calculate dynamic geo/spatial configurations like moving points over specific trajectories.
 However, it applies to everything that can be treated as mutating over time, a classical example is a priority queue with priorities as a function of time.